DHTMLX/gantt-docs/data/api/gantt_ongridheaderclick_event.md

 });

 @descr:
-the event is blockable - returning false will cancel further processing
+Returning false will cancel the default handler (adding a new task on the "plus" button click or sorting a column)

 @template:	api_event
 @descr: